Basket strainer vs Y-strainer

 Why you might consider using a duplex basket strainer

-Simplex and duplex basket strainers available from BM Engineering Supplies are expertly crafted from a range of materials – stainless steel, carbon steel and cast iron as well as other materials on request – by respected manufacturers.
+All of the simplex and duplex basket strainers available from BM Engineering Supplies are expertly crafted from cast iron by respected manufacturers, Leengate Valves.

 Benefits of using a cast iron basket strainer

 Below we have listed some of the key benefits of using cast iron basket strainers from Leengate Valves:

 - Both simplex and duplex basket strainers are flanged as standard.